r3n/ren-c/extensions/tcc/README.md

 and constant in the system--along with its name--saves space as well.
 So only the libRebol is offered, as the most practical option.

-TCC supports C99, so only the C99 variant of libRebol is used.
-This means that rebEND is not needed in variadic libRebol calls.
+TCC supports C99, so REBOL_EXPLICIT_END is not needed (e.g. rebEND at the tail of API calls).
+That permits bootstrap, as the internal sources have committed to using the implicit termination via C99/C++11 variadic macros...though the API is still able to be used by C89 clients.

 ### Future Directions